embrava/embrava.github.io/embrava/EmbravaConnectForWindows/Readme.txt

 -------------------
 This folder is a part of the repository: https://github.com/embrava/embrava.github.io.git

-To deploy the update of Embrava Connect for Windows clone this repository on your PC using the github account credentials.
+To deploy the update of Embrava Connect for Windows, clone this repository on your PC using the github account credentials.

 Then you can edit the files in the local repository on your pc and commit the changes to the remote repository (github server).